 - 1. Describe the characteristics of life. - 2.
-Explain the reasoning used by scientists. - 3.
-Identify the basic properties of substances needed for life. - 4.
+Explain the methods of inquiry used by scientists. - 3.
+Identify the basic requirements for life and the properties of the major molecules needed for life. - 4.
 Compare and contrast the structures, reproduction, and characteristics of viruses, prokaryotic cells, and eukaryotic cells. - 5.
 Describe the structure of cell membranes and the movement of molecules across a membrane. - 6.
 Identify the substrates, products, and important chemical pathways in metabolism. - 7.
 Identify the principles of inheritance and solve classical genetic problems. - 8.
 Identify the chemical structures, synthesis, and regulation of nucleic acids and proteins. - 9.
 Describe the unity and diversity of life and the evidence for evolution through natural selection.

-Student Requirements for Completion of the Course Lecture Topics/ Exams - Biology 1306 Fall 2015
+Student Requirements for Completion of the Course Lecture Topics/ Exams - Biology 1306 Fall 2016